jmeggles/11_Note_Taker/README.md

   John Dinsmore, Jorge Alvarez, Ben Benson WebDev Tutoring, W3 Schools (https://www.w3schools.com/js/), Mozilla (https://developer.mozilla.org/en-US/).

   ## Tests
   No pre-work testing was done with this application.
-However, nodemon and console logs were often used to be sure lines of code were executing correctly.
+However, nodemon, Postman, and console logs were often used to be sure lines of code were executing correctly.

   ## Contribute
   Yes.
 Commit or comment to the project in github.